awesomemotive/easy-digital-downloads/readme.txt

 8. Checkout - Default Theme

 == Changelog ==

+= 3.0.2, July 26, 2022 =
+* Fix: Customer verification URL was not working in the admin.
+* Fix: When cancelling an order once at PayPal, the checkout page could produce a Javascript error.
+* Fix: Swedish postal codes would not pass validation.
+* Fix: Non-Shop Manager roles could no longer leave notes on orders.
+* Fix: Searching orders was not working in the admin.
+* Fix: Template: Download History shortcode was not providing access to download bundeled products.
+* Fix: 3.0 Migration: Stores with no orders, but other data like discounts, did not prompt the user to run the migration.

 = 3.0.1, July 15, 2022 =
 * Fix: Setting the EDD_USE_PHP_SESSIONS constant to 'false' could result in empty carts.